OHDSI/PatientLevelPrediction/vignettes/BuildingMultiplePredictionModels.knit.md

                                            verbosity = "INFO")

 populationSettingList <- list(studyPop1,studyPop2,studyPop3)
-populationSettingNames <- c('all outcomes but only non-outcomes with complete TAR',
-                            'only include people who are observed for all TAR', 'including people who leave during TAR')
 ```
 # Covariate Settings
 The covariate settings are created using `createCovariateSettings`.
 We create seperate covariate settings and then combine them into a list: